Age-Based Asset Allocation: Following the Best “Flight Path” to Retirement

 The Gone Fishin’ Portfolio and Investment U’s Asset Allocation Model

-I would be remiss if I didn’t circle back to our own Investment U recommended asset allocation model – displayed in the graphic above.
+I would be remiss if I didn’t circle back to our own Investment U recommended asset allocation model.

 It’s based on Dr. Harold Markowitz’s Nobel Prize-winning formula introduced in 1990 that shows how to maximize gains and minimize risk through asset allocating and rebalancing each year.
 It’s also the same asset allocation model used by our Chief Investment Strategist Alexander Green in his bestselling book, The Gone Fishin’ Portfolio.

 Our suggested approach is more of a hands-off, one-size-fits-all model as shown above.
 But for those who want a little more control and have more knowledge about the various instruments involved, they may want to look into something like Ferri’s flight-based model.

 The Gone Fishin’ Portfolio wasn’t modeled to time the market or one’s retirement path, but rather to try to give a little piece of mind and provide steady gains no matter how turbulent the financial landscape.

 *The views and opinions expressed in this article are those of the author and do not necessarily reflect the official position of professional analysts.